mimshwright/vite-library-template/README.md

 When ready to release use `yarn release` with the `-r patch|minor|major` flag (default without the flag is `patch`).

 You'll then need to publish your changes separately.
+That can be done with `yarn pushpub`.

 You can deploy an updated demo to github pages using `yarn deploy`